Universal Tutte characters via combinatorial coalgebras: Minors systems

 More concretely, a set species $\mathsf{S}$ associates to every finite set $E$ a set $\mathsf{S}[E]$ and to every bijection $\sigma:E\stackrel{\sim}{\rightarrow} E'$ a map $\mathsf{S}[\sigma]:\mathsf{S}[E]\rightarrow \mathsf{S}[E']$, such that $\mathsf{S}[\sigma\circ \tau]=\mathsf{S}[\sigma]\circ \mathsf{S}[\tau]$ and $\mathsf{S}[\mathrm{id}]=\mathrm{id}$.
 The set $\mathsf{S}[n]\doteq \mathsf{S}[\{1,\ldots,n\}]$ then has an action of the symmetric group $\Sigma_n$ on $n$ letters, and the set species $\mathsf{S}$ can be recovered from the \emph{symmetric sequence} $\{\mathsf{S}[n]\, , \, n\geq 0\}$.
 For $\mathsf{S}$ a set species and $n\geq 0$ an integer, we set

 We denote by the same symbol an element $X\in\mathsf{S}[E]$ and its \enquote{isomorphism class} $X\in\mathsf{S}_n$.
 We let $\mathsf{S}_\bullet=\bigsqcup_{n\geq 0}\mathsf{S}_n$.

 \begin{ex} A trivial example is the set species $\mathsf{Set}$ for which $\mathsf{Set}[E]=\{E\}$ is a singleton for every finite set $E$.
-Our prototypical example is the set species $\mathsf{Mat}$, for which $\mathsf{Mat}[E]$ is the set of matroids with ground set $E$, and $\mathsf{Mat}_n$ is the set of isomorphism classes of matroids on an $n$-element set.
-For more on this example, see Section \ref{sec:matroids}. \end{ex}
+Our prototypical examples are: \begin{enumerate}[--] \item the set species $\mathsf{Mat}$, for which $\mathsf{Mat}[E]$ is the set of matroids with ground set $E$, and $\mathsf{Mat}_n$ is the set of isomorphism classes of matroids on an $n$-element set; \item the set species $\mathsf{Gra}$, for which $\mathsf{Gra}[E]$ is the set of graphs with set of edges $E$, and $\mathsf{Gra}_n$ is the set of isomorphism classes of graphs with $n$ edges.
+Here graphs are allowed to have loops and multiples edges. \end{enumerate} For more on these example, see Section \ref{sec:matroids}. \end{ex}

-We are interested in set species which carry \emph{minor} operations like those of our prototypical example $\mathsf{Mat}$, to wit, restriction (or equivalently deletion) and contraction.
-Many important and naturally occurring set species of this form, again including $\mathsf{Mat}$, also have a direct sum operation.
+We are interested in set species which carry \emph{minor} operations like those of our prototypical examples, to wit, restriction (or equivalently deletion) and contraction.
+Many important and naturally occurring species of this form, again including $\mathsf{Mat}$, also have a direct sum operation.
+Concretely, for the set species $\mathsf{Gra}$, the deletion is obtained by removing a given edge from a graph, while the contraction by contracting that edge (that is, removing it and identifying the vertices incident to it); finally, the direct sum of two graphs is obtained by taking their disjoint union.

 For our theory we need only direct sums for which one object belongs to~$\mathsf{S}[\varnothing]$, which justifies the following definition of \emph{minors system}.
 Often the existence of such a limited direct sum is automatic: see Remark~\ref{rem:sum when connected}.
 Minors systems which have a direct sum of general pairs of objects we will call \emph{multiplicative minors systems} (Definition~\ref{def:mms}).